 Ease of Use

-The Sunbeam Steam Master is a very inexpensive iron and, to a large degree, it feels like one.
-It will certainly get the job done, but much better performance can be found in a similar price range.
+The Sunbeam Steam Master is a very inexpensive iron, and, to a large degree, it feels like one.
+It will certainly get the job done, but you can find better performance at a slightly higher price point.